 Found in foods like beef, poultry, eggs, and dairy – as well as fortified foods like oats and other grains – vitamin B5 is actually fairly common in our diets.
 However, if you’re on a restricted diet due to allergies or other reasons, it’s far too easy to fall behind on your RDA (recommended daily allowance) of this vitamin.
 (3)

 In this case, supplementation may be the answer.
+These supplements for hormonal acne may be able to stop your issues right at the source.
 Sure, getting vitamin B5 from natural, whole sources is always going to be the best.
 We’re not going to argue with you there.

 But not everyone can cram enough of it into their diets every day, which means you could be missing out on your daily needs.
 Considering that we need a minimum of at least 5mg per day, it can be hard to reach that number through diet alone.
 Plus, 5mg is the bare minimum.
 (4)

 To reach healthy levels in your diet, you’re going to want to get a lot more than that.
 And since vitamin B5 is water-soluble, it’s literally impossible to overdose on it.
 In other words, sometimes less is more… and in the case of good ol’ pantothenic acid, more is more.
 (5)